Apache Pinot vs. Apache Druid

-Users are increasingly turning to a new generation of databases designed for the demands of real-time Online Analytical Processing (OLAP), but which one is right for your use case?
+Users are increasingly turning to a new generation of databases designed for the demands of real-time Online Analytical Processing (OLAP).
+When it comes to Apache Pinot vs. Druid, which one is right for your use case?

 High Queries Per Second (QPS)